kubeagi/website/docs/Concepts/agents.md

       apiKey: <key to invoke API>
   options:
     maxIterations: 3
+    showToolAction: false # Whether to show the instructions that each tool will do during streaming mode
   type: zeroShot
 ```
 Currently, zeroShot type is supported in LLM applications, and you can reference built-in tools such as the weather query tool, bingsearch when using Agent.